liuyanice/FAViM/README.md

 ### TN3K dataset

-- For the TN3K dataset, can be found here {[GoogleDrive](https://drive.google.com/file/d/1-eDXzTgXrTTo7hcrWZnh_wVEtB92PBNz/view?usp=sharing)}.
+- For the TN3K dataset, can be found here {[BaiduDrive](https://pan.baidu.com/s/1az10VbYjC0yavyVuSkbTdQ)}.
+- Extraction code: TG3K
 - After downloading the datasets, you are supposed to put them into './TrainDataset/TN3K/', and the file format reference is as follows.

 - './TrainDataset/TN3K/'